This article originally appeared on VICE AU.

 The world has been waiting for this record.
 And Kevin—an infamous perfectionist—is, at last, ready for the masses to hear it.
 That’s why, on a blue-skied summer afternoon, he’s invited me to meet him at the home studio where he willed this album into existence.
-Hidden between surrounds of weather-beaten terrace houses, the average passerby would have no idea that some of the most influential music to come out of Australia in the past decade has been made between these walls.
+Hidden between surrounds of watercolour terrace houses, a weather-beaten fish’n’chip shop and a second-hand furniture store, the average passerby would have no idea that some of the most influential music to come out of Australia in the past decade has been made between these walls.

 Inside is a cornucopia of peculiar instruments, analogue synths, and recording gear.
 An old tape machine sits by a mixing desk.
 A sprawling collection of rare Roland drum machines line the wall.
 There’s guitars and leads and keys and just about everything else one would need to lock themselves up inside this place for a year and emerge with something sonically brilliant.
 But only one person has the ability to make all these tools sound like Tame Impala—and that’s Kevin.
 I ask him what a typical night in the studio looks like when he’s deep in the throes of making an album.